JimPaine/funkyswagger/README.md

 ## Background

-While working on something else I cam across a potential need to host the swagger UI in an Azure Function.
-Don't ask me why, as to be honest not even sure it is really needed, but that being said it seemed like a great chance to experiment with Azure Function Proxies, allowing me to run static websites from BLOB storage and only pay while they are being served.
+Whilst working on something else, I came across a potential need to host the swagger UI in an Azure Function.
+Don't ask me why (not even sure it is really needed) but it seemed like a great chance to experiment with Azure Function Proxies, allowing me to run static websites from BLOB storage and only pay while they are being served.

 ## Approach

-I wanted to be able to pull the latest files for "swagger-ui-dist" which is the standalone version of swagger without dependencies on npm modules and publish it without any modifications, this would allow me to produce something that was re-runnable without any custom hacks to get it working.
+I wanted to be able to pull the latest files for "swagger-ui-dist" (the standalone version of swagger) and publish it without any modifications.
+This would allow me to produce something that was re-runnable without any custom hacks to get it working.

 ## Setup